Rasperss/Track-Data/README.md

 # Now lets get Torque Pro configured
 1. Go to your app settings and go to the Data Logging.
-2. Input your web server address. ( https://[yourdomain or public IP]/api/upload )
+2. Input your web server address. ( https://[yourdomain or public IP]/api/upload - use http if you dont have a cert )
 3. Input your bearer token you created and put in the java file
 4. set your logging intervals